~12 min read

 Use a Measure

-Measures are the backbone of DAX.
+Measures are what you'll write most often in DAX.
 They evaluate at runtime based on filter context, making them perfect for KPIs, totals, ratios, and any value that changes based on what the user is looking at.

 Rule of thumb: About 99% of the time, you want a Measure.
 Calculated columns are tempting because you can see the data row by row, but measures are almost always the better choice.